tmhn/Sparta/node/11-sessions-cookies/README.md

 ## Flash messages

-In a few of our routes we finish the action and then redirect to a different route.
-This makes it pretty hard to show the user a message about what went wrong.
+In a few of our routes we finish an action and then redirect to a different route.
+This makes it pretty hard to show the user a message about anything that went wrong.

 If there is an error with a save it would be nice to send the user back to the form with a message about what went wrong.

-We could put this message in the session and grab it in the next request but there are packages that handle this particular use case for us.
+We could put this message in the session and grab it in the next request but there are packages that handle this particular use case a little better than that.

 This pattern is called flash messaging.
 It uses the session to maintain a list of messages and removes them from the list as soon as they have been dsplayed.